 However, you cannot be certain that your pet, dogs more than cats, will not bring contaminants into the pool.

 If all else fails, call for professional help.
 Bird poop and feathers in the swimming pool can also introduce diseases into the water, in addition to making a mess of your pool.
 You want to nip the situation in the bud if you notice birds are attracted to your pool.

 Professionals may be able to help you out with motion-activated sprinklers or ultrasonic devices.
 If birds fly into the range of these devices, they will get activated and will surely teach the birds to never come near your pool again.

 However, only call for professional help if you cannot handle it by yourself as you may need to shell out a fair bit of money.

 Pool maintenance is a big part of being a pool owner.
-There are many things one needs to care for, including managing the chlorine and pH levels of the pool.
+There are many things you need to care for, including managing the chlorine and pH levels of the pool.
 But if you do everything right and there are birds happily swimming in your pool, it will undo all the good work.

 It’s important to make the area inhospitable for the problem birds.
 Avoid keeping food out near the pool, erect a fence or hedge to separate the pool from grassy areas, use a pool cover when not in use and use inflatable toys to scare birds away.
 All outlined above.
 And you know what these can really work!